nextgis/docs_data/source/connect2ngw.rst

 .. _data_connect2ngw:

-How to upload data to NextGIS Web with via NextGIS Connect
+How to upload data to NextGIS Web with NextGIS Connect
 ==========================================================

 * `Order data <https://data.nextgis.com/en/>`_ for your area of interest in Geopackage format (QGIS).